E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 ______________________________________
 The current Single Path code has three main advantages over the original version.
 First it is separated into files based on function for better readability.
 For example the 'transition_matrix.cpp' file is where the transition matrix and associated functions are defined, etc. Secondly input parameters are read from an Input file, so the code no longer needs to be recompiled to adjust these parameters.
-And finally the code has be altered to run in parallel which allows for a significant reduction in runtime.
+And finally the code has been altered to run in parallel which allows for a significant reduction in runtime.

 Checking for accuracy